-Engines for Vessels with Displacement Hulls
+Engines for Yachts with Displacement Hulls

-The basis of the following guide is that the maximum displacement hull speed is to be achieved by a clean and polished hull in calm sea with no windage.
+The basis of the following guide is that the maximum theoretical displacement hull speed is to be achieved by a clean and polished hull in calm sea with no windage.

 For vessels which require repowering, there are existing guidelines and or parameters that are already in place to help in making the correct replacement engine choice.
 The existing engine, gearbox reduction ratio and propeller performance compared to theoretical maximum hull speed for the vessel will be a good indicator on whether it can be improved or not.

 Additional there may be some pre-set parameters such as the distance between the centre line of the vessels propeller shaft and the hull that may or may not allow a larger more efficient propeller to be used.
 If the propeller`s diameter is restricted, this can in part be compensated for by changing the propeller pitch, but there are limitations.
 For more detailed information on propellers visit Propeller Guidance.